Geometric Ramsey Interferometry with a Tripod Scheme

 and two bright states that contain the bare excited state, so subject to a fast decay by photon spontaneous emission.
 Moreover, the bright states are light shifted by $\pm\hbar\Omega$, where $\vartheta = \cos^{-1}\left(|\Omega_3|/\Omega\right)$, $\varphi=\tan^{-1}\left(|\Omega_2|/|\Omega_1|\right)$, and $\Omega=\sqrt{|\Omega_1|^2+|\Omega_2|^2+|\Omega_3|^2}$ \cite{dalibard2011colloquium}.

 A first simplification occurs because the internal state evolution can be restricted to the dark-state subspace.
-Indeed, the bright state light shift corresponds to the highest energy scale of the problem ($\Omega\simeq 2\pi\times 410\,$kHz), and the initial bare state $\ket{3}$ is adiabatically connected to $\ket{D_2}$ \cite{Frederic2018Non-Abelian}.
+Indeed, the bright-state light shift corresponds to the highest energy scale of the problem ($\Omega\simeq 2\pi\times 410\,$kHz), and the initial bare state $\ket{3}$ is adiabatically connected to $\ket{D_2}$ \cite{Frederic2018Non-Abelian}.
 Overall, the populations of the bright states remain negligible during the Ramsey sequence.
-This point is experimentally checked noticing that there is no significant heating of the gas after the Ramsey sequence.
-Limiting ourselves now to the dark-state subspace, the effective Hamiltonian reads \cite{Ruseckas2005Non-Abelian, Frederic2018Non-Abelian}.
+This point is experimentally checked noticing that there is no significant heating of the gas after the Ramsey sequence (for more details see Ref. \cite{SM}).
+Limiting ourselves now to the dark-state subspace, the effective Hamiltonian reads \cite{Ruseckas2005Non-Abelian, Frederic2018Non-Abelian}

 where $\mathds{1}$ is a two-dimensional identity operator defined in the dark-state subspace, and the operators $\hat{\textbf{A}}$, $\hat{Q}$, and $\hat{w}$ have the respective matrix entries